kubedb/docs/docs/guides/mysql/upgrading/overview.md

 5. `KubeDB` enterprise operator watches for `MySQLOpsRequest`.

-6. When it finds a specific one, it pauses the `MySQL` object to stop it's processing operated by `KubeDB` operator in the runtime of upgrading.
+6. When it finds a specific one, it pauses the `MySQL` object so that the `KubeDB` community operator doesn't perform any operation on the `MySQL` during the upgrading process.

 7. By looking at the target version from `MySQLOpsRequest` crd, `KubeDB` enterprise operator takes one of the following steps:
-   - Update the images of the `StatefulSet` for patch version upgrading.
+   - Update the images of the `StatefulSet` for upgrading between patch/minor versions.
-   - Creates a new `StatefulSet` using targeted images for major version upgrading.
+   - Creates a new `StatefulSet` using targeted images for upgrading between major versions.

 8. After successful upgradation of `StatefulSet` and its `Pod` images, the `KubeDB` enterprise operator updates the `MySQL` object images.

-9. After successful upgradation of `MySQL` object, the `KubeDB` enterprise operator resumes the `MySQL` object to start it's processing operated by `KubeDB` operator.
+9. After successful upgradation of `MySQL` object, the `KubeDB` enterprise operator resumes the `MySQL` object so that the `KubeDB` community operator can resumes it's operations.

 At each of the above steps, the `KubeDB` enterprise operator updates the `status` section of the `MySQLOpsRequest`.